jbheath/FOIA-Data-Verification/README.md

 # FOIA-Data-Verification
 This repository will contain information for verifying data received from FOIA requests.
 This information would be most helpful for requests received from the Department of Homeland Security.
 This guide will also discuss the data tools in the Transactional Records Access Clearinghouse (TRAC) and how those may be useful in the verification process.
 In addition, a glossary will describe commonly used terms in FOIA documents and how to interpret them.

+## What is FOIA
+FOIA, which stands for the Freedom of Information Act, is a law that promotes government transparency through releasing records to the public.
+FOIA was established in 1967 and allows citizens to request information they believe should be public from government agencies.
+Government agencies are required to release requested information unless it is exempt through nine categories such as national security or privacy.
+Most FOIA requests are now made online by individuals or corporations.

 ## What is TRAC

 The Transactional Records Access Clearinghouse (TRAC) is a research institute at Syracuse University that uses Freedom of Information Act requests and litigation to study the federal government.
 TRAC works to make federal government data and records more accessible for public view.
 Through FOIA requests, TRAC obtains data concerning several government agencies, with a concentration on immigration data.
 After receiving records, TRAC works to verify data and release it in formats that are easily understandable including graphs, tables, and data tools.